samwho/hmm/README.md

     hmmq --start 2019 --end 2020

 This will show all of your notes from 2019.

-### Show entries on a given year in descending order

-    hmmq --start 2019 --end 2020 --descending

-This will show all of your notes from 2019 but in reverse chronological order.

 ### Show all entries from a given date